-- Review and reorganize rules to ensure they are clearly organized by subject area, making it easier to promote regulatory understanding and compliance by August 31, 2025. - Review and update information, fact sheets, and forms on the agency website annually to ensure the agency is providing clear, easily accessible information about all permitting and registration programs and requirements. - Increase subscriptions to agency social media platforms and e-mail distribution lists by 4% annually for FY 21-25.
-Social media platforms include: Facebook, Twitter, Instagram, YouTube, and LinkedIn. - Increase consistency of enforcement by ensuring a standard penalty matrix is used statewide which covers the range of possible statutory and rule violations, taking into account compliance history and relevant mitigating and aggravating factors. - Analyze on a statewide and regional basis the types of violations detected, the disposition of the violations, the entities or individuals who commit repeat offenses, and the entities or individuals who commit the most serious violations; provide the analyses at commission meetings by August 31, 2021. - Review and update all inspector manuals to provide clear and comprehensive information regarding the documentation of all instances of noncompliance and educational conversations, and the importance of doing so, by August 31, 2021.
+- Review and reorganize Agency rules in Title 4, Texas Administrative Code, Part 2, to ensure they are clearly organized by subject area, to promote regulatory understanding and compliance by August 31, 2027. - Review and update information, fact sheets, and forms on the agency website annually to ensure the agency is providing clear, easily accessible information about all permitting and registration programs and requirements. - Increase subscriptions to agency social media platforms and e-mail distribution lists by 4% annually for FY 23-27.
+Social media platforms include: Facebook, Twitter, Instagram, YouTube, and LinkedIn. - Review and update all inspector manuals to provide clear and comprehensive information regarding the documentation of all instances of noncompliance, and the importance of doing so, by August 31, 2027.